- WiFi captive portals are increasing in RV parks.

 Have you even been to a RV Park or hotel that provided WiFi, but before you used the internet you were directed to a web page that asked for certain credentials?
 This is a captive portal, or some people call it a splash page.
 A captive portal is technically just a web page that you must interact with before being given access to the internet.
 Many RV parks are going to this type of system because it allows them to manage their system in a lot of different ways.
 Just 3 or 4 years ago I rarely ran into parks with this type of system, but now they are much more common.

 WiFi boosters can sometimes have an interesting time accessing captive portals.
 All brands of WiFi boosters deal with random issues relating to captive portal systems.
 The good news is there are many trouble shooting techniques you can use to access these captive portals should you encounter a problem.
 In this article I will be specifically talking about the WiFi boosters that we sell including the Alfa Camp Pro 2 Kit and our Alfa Desktop Booster kit.
 If you have purchased these units from us then you can use these techniques if you ever run into a captive portal issue.

 In most cases, captive portal access points are open networks, which means they are not password protected to connect wirelessly.
 Once you are connected, then you are taken to a captive portal web page where you will usually have a password to enter at this point.
 The Alfa WiFi boosters will in most cases recognize the captive portal page and take you right to it, but if you find yourself in a place that the Alfa WiFi booster is not taking you to the captive portal page then use the following trouble shooting techniques to gain access:

-We have found some cases, that it is just a mystery as to why these captive portals will not show up, but in most cases we can help you figure things out.
-If you ever need more help, you know we are always here to help, just shoot us a email at firstname.lastname@example.org.
+We have found some cases, where it is just a mystery as to why these captive portals will not show up, but in most cases we can help you figure things out.
+If you ever need more assistance, you know we are always here to help, just shoot us a email at firstname.lastname@example.org.